 4. Job Flexibility

 Flexible hours and the ability to set your own rates are just a few of many perks available to professional mental health counselors.
 With a Master's and the proper licenses, you can set up your own private practice as a clinical counselor, or you could branch out and provide consulting services to individuals and businesses2.

 5. Job Fulfillment

-Satisfaction and fulfillment in your career are paramount to your overall personal success and well-being.
-You will have more opportunities to learn, grow, and help people overcome various psychological obstacles.
+Satisfaction and fulfillment in your counseling profession are paramount to your overall personal success and well-being.
+You will have more opportunities to learn, grow, and help people overcome various psychological obstacles as their mental health counselor.
 In doing so, you can be proud of making a real difference and developing yourself along the way.

 Equal parts challenging and rewarding, the field of clinical counseling is rife with positive, life-changing experiences.
 The more hard work and dedication you put in, the more fulfillment you can expect.
 Completing a Master’s in clinical counseling program can unlock the door to a career of meaning and true impact.